SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The ⟮name⟯ of an index signature ⟮does not matter⟯.
 ^source: https://basarat.gitbook.io/typescript/type-system/index-signatures

-Partial<T>|Returns T where all keys have been set to optional Required<T>|Returns T where all keys have been set to required.
+Partial‹T›|Returns T where all keys have been set to optional Required‹T›|Returns T where all keys have been set to required.
-Readonly<T>|Retunrs T where all keys have been set to readonly
+Readonly‹T›|Retunrs T where all keys have been set to readonly

 ### boolean